Integer programs with bounded subdeterminants and two nonzeros per row: Integer programs with two nonzero entries per row

 Now, consider an integer program of the form~\eqref{eq:IP}, where the coefficient matrix $A$ is totally $\Delta$-modular for some constant $\Delta$ and such that $A$ has at most two nonzero entries in each row.
 Let us first solve the LP relaxation $\max \{w^\intercal x : Ax \leqslant b\}$.
 This linear program can be solved in strongly polynomial time using the algorithm of Tardos~\cite{Tardos86} since the absolute values of all entries in $A$ are bounded by $\Delta$.
 If the LP is infeasible, then~\eqref{eq:IP} is infeasible as well and we are done.
 If the LP is unbounded, then~\eqref{eq:IP} is either infeasible or unbounded.
 In this case we may stop or repeat the process with $w = \zero$ to distinguish between the latter two cases.

 Thus, we may assume that the LP relaxation has an optimal solution, say $\bar{x}$.
 Let $J$ be as in Lemma~\ref{lem:IP2_reduction}.
-The proof of Lemma~\ref{lem:IP2_reduction} shows that such a set $J$ can be efficiently computed.
-By Theorem~\ref{thm:Cook_et_al}, we know that every optimal integer solution $\bar{z}$ (if one exists) satisfies
+By Lemma~\ref{lem:IP2_reduction} such a set $J$ can be efficiently computed.
+By Theorem~\ref{thm:Cook_et_al}, we know that there exists an optimal integer solution $\bar{z}$ (if the IP is bounded) that satisfies

 Thus, for each $j \in J$ we may guess a value $z_j \in S_j$, and solve a subproblem of~\eqref{eq:IP} in which we fix $x_j = z_j$ for $j \in J$.
 In this approach, the total number of subproblems (guesses) that we have to consider is